 Before you can sell your Louisiana home, state law requires you to make certain disclosures to potential buyers about its condition, and that of the surrounding property and structures.
-The purpose is to prevent nasty surprises for the buyer after closing.
-(Imagine how you would feel if you moved into a new home and realized that there was a termite infestation, or that none of the lights worked, and that the seller had hidden these truths.
+The purpose is to prevent nasty surprises for the buyer later.
+Imagine how you would feel if, for example, you moved into a home and realized that it had a termite infestation, or that none of the lights worked, and that the seller had hidden these truths.
 At worst, such a buyer might sue.
 This brief article will outline your disclosure requirements to potential buyers, so as to avoid outcomes such as anger and lawsuits.

 Take careful note of the "Other" section; it's an indication to you that you shouldn't leave material defects off the form merely because it didn't specify a particular feature of your property.

 Why would your elected representatives in Baton Rouge make it harder for you to sell your home by leading buyers straight to the problems with it, latent or otherwise?

-While it is true that your disclosure may result in a lower purchase price, the legislature is actually doing you a favor: If you disclose a known defect, the purchaser cannot turn around months after the transaction has closed and sue you for fraud or misrepresentation.
+The legislature is actually doing you a favor: If you disclose a known defect, the purchaser cannot turn around months after the transaction has closed and sue you for fraud or misrepresentation.
 Indeed, the disclosure form will insulate you from this sort of liability, which could otherwise cause legal fees and headaches long after you wish that you could move on.